 #8) Verify that images and other content adapt dynamically at breakpoints.

-#1) Responsive design checker – A tool to test and preview responsive websites with different device viewports.
+#1) Responsive design checker – A tool to test and preview responsive websites on different device viewports.

-#2) Screenfly – A tool to test responsive websites by selecting different device layouts or custom resolutions.
+#2) Screenfly – A tool to test responsive websites by selecting different device layouts or customized resolutions.

 #3) Designmodo – A tool to test and capture responsive screenshots of website designs.